This command opens a dialog for a customized program configuration.

 All your settings are saved automatically.
 To expand an entry either double click this entry or click the plus sign.
 To collapse the entry, click the minus sign or double click the entry.

 Use this dialog to create general settings for working with LibreOffice.
-The information covers topics such as user data, saving, printing, paths to important files and directories, and color defaults.
+The information covers topics such as user data, saving, printing, paths to important files and directories.

 Specifies general Load/Save settings.